 With more than 250 million books in print and countless topics covered, the iconic Dummies brand has revolutionized learning by making complex subjects easy to understand.
 Each weekly episode of For Dummies: The Podcast, will explore one of the For Dummies titles in their approachable, fun style.

-Whatever area of life you are striving for success in, a great way to help yourself reach your goals is to learn from those who have achieved success.
-This week we are diving in to Success Habits For Dummies, by author and speaker Dirk Zeller.
+In this episode we dive in to Success Habits For Dummies, by author and speaker Dirk Zeller.
 We’re being joined by a special guest, Dr. Angel Iscovich, Dr. I to his admirers, to talk about how you can develop the habits necessary to make you successful in whatever area of life you choose.

 Since your busy schedule might have kept you from listening to every amazing episode we’ve produced so far, we’re gathering some of our favorite clips together to share with you in one episode.
 This is also the perfect episode to send to friends and family that haven’t tried the show yet, so please help us to spread the word!

 In reality, day trading takes an incredible amount of work and requires discipline, education, attention to detail, and expert advice!
 This week we are joined by Annie Logue, MBA, the author of Day Trading For Dummies.
 Annie's an accomplished financial journalist as well as a lecturer at the University of Illinois at Chicago.
 This podcast may not earn you a UIC diploma, but I promise it’ll make you smarter about day trading.

 This week we are joined by Marsha Collier, the author of Facebook, Twitter, & Instagram for Seniors For Dummies.
 She’s an expert on social media — in fact, it’s her business as a social media strategist.
 Although Marsha’s book is specifically aimed at seniors, we have tips and advice today that apply to everyone.